warrensbox/terraform-switcher/docs/_site/index.md

 ## Installation

-At the moment, installation is available for most unix/linux based operating systems.
+`tfswitch` is available for MacOS and Linux based operating systems.

 ### Homebrew